HTTP-RPC/Kilo/README.md

 ### Authentication
 Although it is possible to use the `java.net.Authenticator` class to authenticate service requests, this class can be difficult to work with, especially when dealing with multiple concurrent requests or authenticating to multiple services with different credentials.
 It also requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.

 HTTP-RPC provides an additional authentication mechanism that can be specified on a per-proxy basis.
 The `setAuthorization()` method can be used to associate a set of user credentials with a proxy instance.
 This method takes an instance of `java.net.PasswordAuthentication` identifying the user.
-When specified, the credentials are submitted with each service request using basic HTTP authentication.
+When specified, the credentials are submitted with each request using basic HTTP authentication.

 **IMPORTANT** Since basic authentication transmits the encoded username and password in clear text, it should only be used with secure (i.e. HTTPS) connections.